vmakoed/kartboard/doc/kardboard.md

 Even though Charlie's score is technically second, the second place is already "taken" by the tie.
 This follows the in-game leaderboard of Mario Kart 8 Deluxe.

 The only supported user login is through Google.
+The list of allowed emails is restricted.

 A user is created upon first login.
 Each user is assigned 1000 points.
-Every race updates contestants' total score and their position on the leaderboard.
+Every race updates contestants' total score but their position on the leaderboard is calculated dynamically upon every request.

+The leaderboard does not account for ties.